kensybernadeau/PLP_Titanium/README.md

 ### **Titanium**
 ---
-The Titanium System is a flexible framework for checking the vulnerabilities of C programming language and then providing suggestions of modification.
+Titanium is a flexible framework for checking the vulnerabilities of C programming language and then providing suggestions of modification.
 This system has a collection of method that aim to find the potential risk of C language across various operating systems, such as Windows, Linux, MacOS.